amuslera/bluelabel_AIOS/README.md

-# Bluelabel AIOS - ContentMind
+# Bluelabel AIOS - Extensible Agent Framework

 ## Project Overview

 Bluelabel AIOS (Agentic Intelligence Operating System) is an agent-based AI framework designed to help knowledge workers and creators operate with more clarity, speed, and strategic leverage.
 The system combines modular AI agents, a structured knowledge repository, and a flexible processing architecture to manage information workflows.

-This repository contains the implementation of Bluelabel AIOS's first agent: **ContentMind**, which processes, organizes, and synthesizes multi-format content from articles, PDFs, podcasts, and more - transforming your "read/watch/listen later" backlog into an organized knowledge resource.
+This repository contains the implementation of Bluelabel AIOS's extensible agent framework with two initial agents:

+1. **ContentMind**: Processes, organizes, and synthesizes multi-format content from articles, PDFs, podcasts, and more - transforming your "read/watch/listen later" backlog into an organized knowledge resource.

+2. **Researcher**: Conducts research on topics and synthesizes information from multiple sources, providing comprehensive answers to research queries.

 ## Architecture

 ### Agent-Based Framework

-Bluelabel AIOS is built on a modular agent architecture where:
+Bluelabel AIOS is built on a modular, extensible agent architecture where:

 - Each capability is implemented as a specialized agent
 - Agents share common infrastructure and knowledge
-- New agents can be added to extend system capabilities
+- New agents can be easily added to extend system capabilities
+- Dynamic agent discovery and configuration through YAML files
 - Agents can collaborate to solve complex tasks

 ```